kekePower/build.leia/README.md

 ## Troubleshooting

-If you're experiencing problems, it really doesn't have anything to do with the script.
+Sometimes the configuration or compilation failes.
+If this happens, you can try the following suggestions.

-Please cd into your Leia source code: **cd ${HOME}/kodi/Leia/kodi-build** and run the following command: **cmake .. -DCMAKE_INSTALL_PREFIX=/opt/leia**
+Please cd into your Leia source code: **cd ${HOME}/kodi/Leia/kodi-build** and run the following command: **cmake ..**

 You will see the complete output of the command and possibly find you're missing some libraries and/or tools necessary to compile Kodi.
 Install the missing libraries and/or tools and try again.
 Once you've sorted all this out, you're ready to run the script.

+If you experience compilation issues, a good idea is to delete the source tree and let the script download a fresh copy.

 ## Translations